-I received your letter, and noted what is said therein.
+I received your letter, and noted what is said therein

 I have better give you a list of all the lands on Lanai: Pawili, Kamao, four Kealia, Kaunolu, Kalulu, Kamoku & Paomai.
-These are all the Government lands, and Gibson has acquired six lands, and three lands remain.

-But it is all right according to what have been decided by you people.
-And the koʻu manai oia mau aina eono, Elua Haneri Dala i ka makahiki, a o na aina hou i koe no ka hoolimalima mua, Elua Haneri ia.
-Oia koʻu manao... proper rent for these six lands, according to my belief, is Two Hundred Dollars per annum, and for the remaining lands for the first lease Two Hundred.
-That is what ! think.
+These are all the Government lands, and Gibson has acquired six lands, and three lands remain koʻu manai oia mau aina eono, Elua Haneri Dala i ka makahiki, a o na aina hou i koe no ka hoolimalima mua, Elua Haneri ia.
+Oia ko'u manao...1 proper rent for these six lands, according to my belief, is Two Hundred Dollars per annum, and for the remaining lands for the first lease Two Hundred.
+That is what I think 2